GPU acceleration of plane-wave density functional theory calculations in Abinit: Performance

 \subsection{Performance analysis of GPU kernels}

-For a deeper analysis of GPU kernels performance, we gathered key metrics including compute performance, arithmetic intensity, and data transfers.
-These tests used a single-CPU benchmark: one SCF iteration with a fixed Hamiltonian on a 320-atom \ce{Ga2O3} cell (1536 electronic states).
-We compared the results against theoretical estimates from Section~\ref{sec:iterative}, enabling us to classify code sections as \textit{compute-bound} (already well-optimized), \textit{memory-bound}, or \textit{communication-bound}.
-The analysis shows that GPUs can substantially accelerate compute-bound operations.
+For a deeper analysis of GPU kernels performance, we gathered key metrics including compute performance and arithmetic intensity.
+These measures enable us to classify code sections as \textit{compute-bound} (already well-optimized), \textit{memory-bound}, or \textit{communication-bound}, thereby revealing bottlenecks.
+These tests used a single-step benchmark: one SCF iteration with a fixed Hamiltonian on a 320-atom \ce{Ga2O3} cell (1536 electronic states).

-The \textit{roofline model}~\cite{10.1145/1498765.1498785} is used to quantify the efficiency of a GPU kernels by measuring operations performed per byte of memory accessed.
-Here, we apply it to assess intra-GPU overheads.
-We calculate arithmetic intensity using the formulas in Section~\ref{par:arithm_intensity}, with roofline bounds derived from the GPU vendor’s peak specifications, here \nvidia A100 card~\cite{nvidia2020a100}.
+The \textit{roofline model}~\cite{10.1145/1498765.1498785} is used to quantify the efficiency of a GPU kernel by measuring operations performed per byte of memory accessed.
+Here, we apply it to assess intra-GPU node overheads.
+We derive roofline limiting bounds from the GPU vendor’s peak specifications, here \nvidia A100 card~\cite{nvidia2020a100}.
 Measurements from actual executions reveal both \textit{compute-bound} and \textit{memory-bound} operations.

-FLOPS were calculated by multiplying the number of instructions by the average clock frequency (cycles per second) and the kernel execution time.
-We define arithmetic intensity as